 Cocky is an adjective used to describe someone who is overly confident, arrogant, and has an exaggerated sense of self-importance.
 A cocky individual tends to believe that they are better than others and may talk about their abilities or accomplishments in a boastful manner.

-Cockiness is a behavior characterized by overconfidence, arrogance, and a sense of superiority.
-A person who is Cocky tends to believe they are better than others and may have an inflated sense of self-importance.
+Cockiness is a behavior characterized by emotional overconfidence, arrogance, and a sense of superiority.
+A person who is Cocky tends to believe they are better than others and may have an inflated ego and sense of self-importance.

 List Of Arrogant Leaders